401k – Everything you need to know

-Where do your savings go?
+Where do your savings go with a 401k?

 The money you invest in your 401k can be spread through various products, or in stocks, money market fund and bonds that comprise a spread of mutual funds.
 You have full control of how your money is invested, which would require a certain level of financial literacy or, at least, basic knowledge of different investment products.

 - Stocks are a share in the ownership of a company, representing a claim on a corporation’s assets and earnings.
 How much you earn will depend on the amount of stocks you own.

 - Money market funds are a relatively safe investment in short-term securities, such as the US Treasury bill.
 They’re as safe as bank deposits, but with a higher yield.

 - Bonds are a form of debt investment, where your money is loaned to the government or a company.